kuu/gulp-ro/readme.md

    i.e. cuts off the first 10 seconds and the last 10 seconds (supposing the original duration was 60 seconds.)
 ```

+## Development

+### Principles

+* `ro` is a set of plugins overlaid on top of the gulp plugins
+* There's no difference between `ro` plugins and gulp plugins except that the content of `ro` plugin is a stream of [`KontainerElement`](https://www.npmjs.com/package/kontainer-js) object
+* ro plugins are distinguished by the name; gulp-ro-xxx, xxx should express a unique editing operation